omrucf/DD1Project_01/readme.md

-# Quine-McCluskey Algorithm for Boolean Function Manipulation
+# Quine-McCluskey Algorithm for Boolean Function Simplification

 ## Overview

-This C++ program is designed to facilitate the manipulation and analysis of boolean functions using the Quine-McCluskey algorithm.
+This C++ program is designed to simplify boolean functions using the Quine-McCluskey algorithm.
 It provides several key features, including:

 - Conversion of boolean function to Canonical Sum of Products (SOP) and Product of Sums (POS) forms.
 - Generation of a truth table for the given boolean function.
 - Construction of Karnaugh Maps (K-Maps) for visualization and simplification.
 - Minimization of the boolean function using the Quine-McCluskey algorithm.
-- Identification of prime implicants.
+- Identification of prime implicants and Essential Prime Implicants.
 - Visualization of the logic circuit for the minimized function.

 ## Prerequisites